Graphs with $\chi=\Delta$ have big cliques: Introduction

-The proofs of Theorems~\ref{main1} and \ref{main2}, are both somewhat detailed, so we first prove Theorem~\ref{easy}, which is a simpler result that plays a central role in proving our two main theorems.
-(Recall from Brooks' Theorem, that if $\chi > \Delta\ge 3$, then $G$ contains $K_{\Delta+1}$, so the interesting case of these theorems is when $\chi=\Delta$.)
+The proofs of Theorems~\ref{main1} and \ref{main2} are both somewhat detailed, so we first prove Theorem~\ref{firstthm}, which plays a central role in proving our two main theorems.
+(For a less formal and less notationally dense presentation of these results, see an earlier version of this paper~\cite{big-cliques-arxiv1}.)
+Brooks' Theorem states that if $G$ is connected and $\chi > \Delta$, then $G$ is a complete graph on $\Delta+1$ vertices (in particular, $\omega=\Delta+1$) or $G$ is an odd cycle; so if $\Delta\ge 3$, then $\chi>\Delta$ implies $\omega=\Delta+1$.
+Thus, the interesting case of Theorems~\ref{main1} and \ref{main2} is when $\chi=\Delta$.